Disciplinas-FEEC/IA901-2023S1/projetos/Segmentacao_e_estimacao_da_potencia_de_paineis_solares_utilizando_imagens_de_satelite/readme.md

 A metodologia do projeto adotada até agora (22 de maio de 2023) contou com o uso de um dataset anotado disponibilizado num artigo científico, e com redes convolucionais (U-Net, Resnet) para segmentação dos painéis solares.
 As redes convolucionais são utilizadas para aprenderem os filtros que resultem na segmentação desejada.

 Assim, uma mini U-Net foi treinada do zero e seu desempenho foi avaliado para o dataset do Google.
 Por outro lado, uma Resnet 50 já treinada teve apenas um processo de fine-tunning com a base do Google para segmentar os painéis solares.
 A Resnet50 foi testada com as imagens do IGN também.

+<sub>The methodology of the project adopted so far (as of May 22, 2023) involved the use of an annotated dataset provided in a scientific article and convolutional networks (U-Net, Resnet) for solar panel segmentation.
+Convolutional networks are used to learn filters that result in the desired segmentation. </br>Thus, a mini U-Net was trained from scratch, and its performance was evaluated on the Google dataset.
+On the other hand, a pre-trained Resnet 50 underwent a fine-tuning process using the Google dataset to segment the solar panels.
+The Resnet50 was also tested with the IGN images.</sub>

 ## Bases de Dados e Evolução  <br /> <sub> Databases and evolution </sub>
 <!---